maxsimmonds1337/STM32_Drivers/README.md

 Therefore, in order to get 50MHz out (with an input of 16MHz), the following numbers are proposed:

-* PLLM = 8
+* PLLM = 2
 * PLLN = 50
-* PLLP = 2
+* PLLP = 8

-That gives a VCO clock input of 16MHz / 8 = 2MHz, the recommended frequency.
+That gives a VCO clock input of 16MHz / 2 = 8MHz, not the recommended frequency but it works.
 An N value of 50 brings the VCO clock output to 100MHz, within the required range.
-Finally, a P value of 2 drops the PLL clock output to 50MHz, within the range requried for a single wait state.
+Finally, a P value of 8 drops the PLL clock output to 50MHz, within the range requried for a single wait state.

 These parameters are written to the PLL configuration registers within the Reset and Clock Control register (RCC), namley, RCC->PLLCFGR.
 Programmatically, the above looks like: